Rand-Network/tokenomics/README.md

 ## SafetyModuleERC20

+The Safety Module (SM) acts as a staking contract to enable Rand token holders to stake their RND and therefore supply shortfall liquidity in case of a bug or hack in the ecosystem contracts.
+Staking is rewarded in RND tokens with an emission rate from the Ecosystem Reserve Contract.

+The staking contract allows users to stake and unstake tokens in exchange for staked RND (sRND).
+This sRND token represents the share of the user in the SM and is non-transferable in order to disallow dumping in case of a shortfall event.

+When users would like to stake in their tokens, there is the `stake(uint256 amount)` function to do that with a simple and an overloaded version.
+One is allows with a simple `uint256 amount` to stake in RND tokens without a vesting scheme.
+The overloaded version requests a `uint256 tokenId` also which defines the vesting investment `tokenId` from the vesting controller.

+In case of unstaking the user must go through a cooldown period first.
+In order to initiate this must call the `cooldown()` and after the period ends defined by `COOLDOWN_SECONDS` the user need to call the `redeem(uint256 amount)` function.
+This has also an overloaded version for vesting investors specifying the `tokenId`.
+After the cooldown period the user has a period for unstaking.
+After this period of `UNSTAKE_WINDOW` the user must call again the `cooldown()` if wants to unstake.

+To claim rewards the user can call the `claimRewards(uint256 amount)` and to simply check the balance of his accrued rewards he can call `calculateTotalRewards(address user)`.

+### Updating cooldown and unstake periods
+There are two functions to update periods for unstaking:
+`updateCooldownPeriod(uint256 newPeriod)` and `updateUnstakePeriod(uint256 newPeriod)`.

+### RewardDistributionManager

+Rewards are calculated using the scheme applied by Aave Safety Module.
+This basically calculates an asset level index, and a user level index for the staked asset.
+Based on an emission rate of the rewards it can be calculated the rewards claimable by the user.

+RewardDistributionManager is inherited by the SafetyModule contract and uses its internal functionality.
+In order to configure an asset with the `emissionRate` the `updateAsset( address _asset, uint256 _emission, uint256 _totalStaked)` is called.

+### BPT Token staking

+As Aave does it allows also to stake Balancer Pool Tokens in the Safety Module.
+It allows for creating and freezing liquidity for the protocol.
+Another separate contract must be deployed for further assets.
+Also the applicable functions must be exposed in the contract inheriting.

 ## Governance

 Governance is simple contract to summarize balances from multiple contracts for an account address.
 It uses the standard `balanceOf` function of `RND` and `SM`, while iterating over all the account holders investment tokens inside `VC` and summarize each individual investment by the following formula: